-USPS categorizes parcels into one of three mail processing categories: machinable, irregular, or outside parcel.
+USPS categorizes parcels into one of three mail processing categories: machinable, irregular, or nonmachinable parcel.
 These categories are based on the physical dimensions of the piece, regardless of the placement (orientation) of the delivery address on the piece.
+For additional information on machinable, irregular, and nonmachinable processing categories, see 201.7.0.